 Click the Enroll link below Google Workspace for Nonprofits to continue the process.

-Once Google has informed you that your Google Workspace for Nonprofits enrollment has been approved, you will be able to log in to your admin console at admin.google.com with your Google administrator account and password to begin setting up email accounts for individual users!
+Once Google has informed you that your Google Workspace for Nonprofits enrollment has been approved, you will log in to your admin console at admin.google.com with your Google administrator account and password to set up email accounts for individual users!
 This Google article will tell you how to do that if you need guidance.
-Once the users are created, your team will be able to log in to their new Gmail accounts.
+Once the users are created, your team will log in to their new Gmail accounts.

 Once you're ready to switch, you'll just click the Set Up Gmail button at the top of your Admin Console and follow the steps they give you.
-This is what takes your new email LIVE and causes messages to start flowing into your new Gmail inboxes.
+This takes your new email LIVE and causes messages to flow into your new Gmail inboxes.
 If you need help with this step, be sure to contact us.
-The Google Admin help center is a great resource if you need help making any changes to the new email going forward.
+The Google Admin help center is a great resource if you need help to make any changes to the new email going forward.